Maple Syrup & Honey

 Pure maple syrup with its wild, delicate, lingering bouquet of earth with just a hint of smoke is the most luxurious of sugars.

-To purchase our Johnson Family Farm Maple Syrup stop by our store Monday - Friday!
+To purchase our Johnson Family Farm Maple Syrup stop by our store Monday - Saturday!

 NOW AVAILABLE AT BEANS COFFEE AND BISTRO IN CHARDON SQUARE!